How To Apply Neutral Thinking

 Niccolò Machiavelli

 We have good days and bad days.
-Sometimes, we are bursting with energy; sometimes, all we want to do is to hide under a rock.
+Sometimes, we burst with energy; sometimes, we want to hide under a rock.

-External events are even less predictable.
-One day, out of the blue you get an amazing job offer; the next day, you are diagnosed with a rare auto-immune disease.
+External circumstances are even less predictable.
+One day, you win the lottery; the next day, you are diagnosed with a rare disease.

 The key is to plan for these fluctuations.

 If life throws you a curveball, don’t go into denial.
 Accept that you were dealt a bad hand.
-Now try everything to make it better.
+Now, make it better.

 7. Communicate Neutrally

-Communicating overly positively is also not a good idea.
-The people around you know that things are not as great as you make them out to be.
-Secretly, they will think you are full of it.
+Communicating too positively is also not a good idea.
+The people around you know that life is not peaches and roses.
+They will think you fake.

-When you get this balance right, everybody will soon be on the same page about what the problem is and how to solve it.
+When you get this right, people will happily assist you.
 It will skyrocket your effectiveness.